kharikri/CarND-Extended-Kalman-Filter-Project/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
-4. Run it: `./ExtendedKF path/to/input.txt path/to/output.txt`.
-You can find
+4. Run it: `./ExtendedKF path/to/input.txt path/to/output.txt`
-   some sample inputs in 'data/'.
-    - eg. `./ExtendedKF ../data/obj_pose-laser-radar-synthetic-input.txt output.txt`